George John Wolf House

-George John Wolf House, also known as the Wolf-Knapp House, is a historic home located at Hammond, Lake County, Indiana.
-The house was built in 1929–1930, and is a two-story, roughly "L"-shaped, Tudor Revival style limestone dwelling with a slate roof.
+George John Wolf House, also known as the Wolf-Knapp House, is a historic home located at Hammond, Indiana.
+The house was built in 1929–1930, and is a two-story, roughly L-shaped, Tudor Revival style limestone dwelling with a slate roof.
 It features a two-story round tower with a conical roof enclosing a winding staircase.

 It was listed in the National Register of Historic Places in 2007.
 It is located in the Roselawn-Forest Heights Historic District.